You made it through the interview! But, before you end your day, follow these three valuable steps to leave a lasting impression.

 - Send a thank you letter.

 After your interview, differentiate yourself by showing your appreciation and reiterate to the employer your interest in the position by sending a thank you letter in an email format to those who took the time to interview you.
-Your thank you letter should be sent within a 24 hour period of when the interview was held.
+Your thank you letter should be sent within a 24-48 hour period of when the interview was held.
 If you have agreed to provide additional information or samples of your work, be sure to do this as soon after the interview as possible.
-Remember to always proofread your email to ensure there are no spelling or grammatical errors.
+Remember to always proofread your email for spelling or grammatical errors.

 Dear Mr./Ms. Last Name, (if multiple, list all the interviewers’ names)